influxdata/docs-v2/content/influxdb/v2.0/reference/release-notes/influxdb.md

 ### Breaking change: Linux package updates for influx CLI

-If you install InfluxDB using `dpkg -i`, now you must download and install both `influxdb2-2.0.8-amd64.deb` (InfluxDB) and `influxdb2-client-2.0.8-amd64.deb` (influx CLI) (or the RPM equivalent) to install the `influx` CLI (previously, the CLI was packaged with InfluxDB).
+If you install InfluxDB using `dpkg -i`, now you must download and install both `influxdb2-2.0.8-amd64.deb` (InfluxDB) and `influxdb2-client-2.0.8-amd64.deb` (influx CLI) (or the RPM equivalent) to install the `influx` CLI.
+Previously, the CLI was packaged with InfluxDB.

 This update was made to support the standalone installation of the `influx` CLI for InfluxDB Cloud users.
 Linux packages (`.deb` and `.rpm`) were modified as follows: